hypatia-of-sva/chip32/spec.md

 When setting a handler like this, the CPU locks the associated memory, making a write to it an illegal instruction.
 Also, in the case of shaders, the write to the shader interrupt pointer or to one of the on-hold positions may take an indeterminate amount of time.

 These handlers take in their input in registers.
-Shaders cannot use main memory, others can and should.
+Shaders cannot use main memory (although some instructions that normally load main memory can be used to access special portions of shader memory; see belowfor a detailled explanations), others can and should.
 If they have an output, it must be put in registers also.

 The details on how these handlers are implemented will be provided in the corresponding descriptions below.